yosefHesham/Football-teams/README.md

 ## Acknowledgments
 - Thanks to [Ali](https://github.com/ichala) who created the api.
 - Thanks to [Manel](https://github.com/ha-manel/Football-Leagues) for using her project as inspiration.
+- Thanks to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for design inspiration.
 ## 📝 License

 This project is [MIT](./MIT.md) licensed.